FAQs

 Charging times:

-24 hours a day, 7 days a week, every day of the year (except Christmas Day on 25 December).
+24 hours a day, 7 days a week, every day of the year.

 A charging day runs from midnight to midnight.
 You can pay by midnight on the third charging day after you travel or up to 90 days in advance.